Ovarian Cancer Symptoms and Causes

 Recommended: Vulvar Cancer: Causes, Symptoms, and Treatments

-Ovarian cancer starts when abnormal cells in the ovary start to multiply.
+Ovarian cancer starts when abnormal cells in the ovary begin to multiply.
 The ovaries are made up of three types of cells.
 Each cell develops into a different kind of tumor.
 The epithelial tumor is the first form in the layer of a cell.
 It is outside the ovary.
 Almost ninety percent of the ovarian cancer is because of epithelial tumors.

 The second form is the stromal tumor that grows in the hormone-producing cells.
 7 percent of the ovarian cancer is because of stromal tumors.
 The third type of tumor cell is Germ cells tumor.
 It is very rare and very less threatening too.